-- 29. Adequacy of Representation: The Named Plaintiffs are adequate class representatives.
-They are extremely likely to be arrested, charged, and prosecuted for misdemeanors or lesser offenses in Bronx Criminal Court and will suffer harm from the unlawful denial of due process and the right to a speedy trial caused by Court Delay.
+- 28. Adequacy of Representation: The Named Plaintiffs are adequate class representatives.
+Named Plaintiffs are being prosecuted or are likely to be prosecuted in Bronx Criminal Court and will suffer harm from the unlawful denial of due process and the right to a speedy trial caused by Court Delay.
 The Named Plaintiffs will fairly and adequately protect the interests of the other class members.
-Plaintiffs' counsel includes attorneys from The Bronx Defenders, Emery Celli Brinckerhoff & Abady LLP, and Morrison & Foerster LLP-all of whom are experienced in federal class action litigation, including constitutional and civil rights litigation, and have the resources necessary to pursue this litigation. - 30.
-This action is properly maintainable as a class action under Rule 23(b)(1)(a) of the Federal Rules of Civil Procedure because prosecuting separate actions by or against individual class members would create a risk of adjudications with respect to individual class members that would be inconsistent or varying and, thus, establish incompatible standards of conduct for the parties opposing the class. - 31.
+Plaintiffs' counsel includes attorneys from The Bronx Defenders, Emery Celli Brinckerhoff & Abady LLP, and Morrison & Foerster LLP-all of whom are experienced in federal class action litigation, including constitutional and civil rights litigation, and have the resources necessary to pursue this litigation. - 29.
+This action is properly maintainable as a class action under Rule 23(b)(1)(a) of the Federal Rules of Civil Procedure because prosecuting separate actions by or against individual class members would create a risk of adjudications with respect to individual class members that would be inconsistent or varying and, thus, establish incompatible standards of conduct for the parties opposing the class. - 30.
 This action is also properly maintainable as a class action under Rule 23(b)(2) of the Federal Rules of Civil Procedure because Defendants have acted and/or refused to act on grounds generally applicable to the class, thereby rendering final relief appropriate with respect to the Named Plaintiffs and the class as a whole.
 The class members are entitled to relief to end Defendants' policy, practice, and/or custom of unconstitutional Court Delay in Bronx Criminal Court.